 – To provide methods and tools that can upgrade the quality of youth work as well as personal, professional development and mental well-being of individuals that are actively involved in youth work.

-The course will conclude with the sharing of best practices and resources for incorporating improvisation into youth work practice.
-Upon successful completion, participants will receive a certificate of attendance from the Erasmus+ program.”
+The course concluded with sharing of best practices and resources for incorporating improvisation into youth work practice.
+Participants received a certificate of attendance from the Erasmus+ program.

 Project objectives: